Birth of Carlo Bugatti

 Bugatti decides to begin series production of the Veyron

 In 2001, Bugatti presented the study of the Veyron 16.4 at the IAA in Frankfurt.
-The concept car boasted 1,001 hp (736 kW), an eight-litre displacement, four turbochargers and a torque of 1,250 Nm.
+The concept car boasted 1,001 PS (736 kW), an eight-liter displacement, four turbochargers and a torque of 1,250 Nm.
 It was decided that year to initiate series production based on the study.
 The production model shared the same name.

 Start of production in Molsheim

 Production of the Veyron began in autumn 2005.
 Bugatti produced a superlative-quality car at the brand’s headquarters, just as company founder Ettore Bugatti once did: with 1,001 PS, a top speed of over 400 km/h and a sprint from 0 to 100 in less than three seconds, the Veyron exceeded the performance of any car previously seen by the automotive industry.